ryo33/egui_cable/README.md

 # egui_cable

-A data-oriented, extensible, generic widget to connect anything by cables
+A data-oriented, extensible, generic widget to connect ports by cables